YejLL/Baekjoon/n1330/README.md

-∙ Compare two numbers
+# Compare two numbers

-Write a program to compare two numbers.
+∙Write a program to compare two numbers.

 If A is greater than B, print '>'